 Re-sculpting Godard: Soundwalk Collective at play in the JLG sound archive

-Renowned for his ambitious, unchained film soundtracks, Jean-Luc Godard has amassed an archive of hundreds of boxes of tapes and reels of live audio from his shoots – through which the international art music group Soundwalk Collective got the chance to delve for raw material for their new album What We Leave Behind.
+Jean-Luc Godard has amassed an archive of hundreds of boxes of tapes and reels of live sound from his film shoots – through which the international art music group Soundwalk Collective got the chance to delve for their latest album What We Leave Behind.
+Albertine Fox takes a listen.

 “What remains is the question: what was there – was it anything at all?”